DIY Planter Box Plans For Front Porch

 Step 7: Add Slats

-After assembling the sides to the legs, the man then adds a slat to complete the planter box.
+After assembling the sides to the legs, you add a slat to complete the planter box.
+An arrow is pointing on the slats inside a rendering of the planter.

 • Attach 1-inch cedar slats 11 inches from the top for the planter pot to sit on.
 We just used small wood scraps for these pieces and used a nail gun at an angle to attach them from the inside.